ricardoyanez/grazing/README.md

 <ins>REFERENCE</ins>

 Amos, D. E. (1986) Algorithm 644: A portable package for Bessel functions of a complex argument and nonnegative order. *ACM Trans.
 Math.
 Software 12 265–273*.

+## PCHIP

+The PCHIP routines are part of the Slatec Library.
+They can be found in [Netlib](https://netlib.org/slatec/pchip/).

+<ins>REFERENCE</ins>

+Fritsch F. N. (1982) PCHIP final specifications Report UCID–30194 Lawrence Livermore National Laboratory

 ## changelog

 This project uses debchange to create and manage the changelog,